alhassanhossny/fawry_Task/README.md

 2. Diagnose Service Reachability

-Once you have an IP address, check if the service responds.
+Once we have an IP address, we check if the service responds.

 Test HTTP/HTTPS ports: